 Adding New Employees to Org-Wide Teams

-A few minutes after you create an Office 365 account for a new employee, the account is added to the membership of all the org-wide teams in the tenant.
-If your company provisions Office 365 accounts for new employees in advance of their joining date as part of a HR onboarding process, you might not want this to happen because you don’t want other employees to know that someone is joining the company.
+If your Microsoft 365 tenant has fewer than 10,000 accounts, a few minutes after you create an Azure AD account for a new employee, the account is added to the membership of any org-wide teams in the tenant.
+If your company provisions Azure AD accounts for new employees in advance of their joining date as part of a HR onboarding process, you might not want this to happen because you don’t want other employees to know that someone is joining the company.
 In this case, you can either:

-- Wait for the employee to join the company and create their Office 365 account at that point.
+- Wait for the employee to join the company and create their Azure AD account at that point.

 - Create the account for the new employee but assign dummy information for the display name and primary SMTP address.
 For example, you could assign “New Employee” or a similar term as the display name so that other employees see that “New Employee:” has joined.
 The reason why to assign a dummy SMTP address is that users can click on “New Employee” to see more information from their people card.
 The SMTP address usually contains the first and last name of a person, so you don’t want to expose that information in the people card.
 Figure 1 shows the general idea.

-Soon afterwards, the new employee shows up in org-wide teams (Figure 2).
+Soon afterwards, the new employee shows up in the information pane for the org-wide teams active in the organization (Figure 2).
 As you can see, no one can discover exactly who the new employee really is.

 Update Account After the Employee Joins

-Set-Mailbox -Identity NewEmployee5July2019 -DisplayName "Jake Adams" -WindowsEmailAddress "Jake.Adams@Office365itpros.com" -Alias "Jake.Adams" -Name "Jake Adams" Set-AzureADUser -ObjectId (Get-Mailbox -Identity Jake.Adams).ExternalDirectoryObjectId -UserPrincipalName Jake.Adams@office365itpros.com
+Set-Mailbox -Identity NewEmployee5July2019 -DisplayName "Jake Adams" -WindowsEmailAddress "Jake.Adams@Office365itpros.com" -Alias "Jake.Adams" -Name "Jake Adams" Update-MgUser -UserId (Get-Mailbox -Identity Jake.Adams).ExternalDirectoryObjectId -UserPrincipalName Jake.Adams@office365itpros.com

 There’s no need to retain the dummy SMTP address as it was never used to send outbound email.
 Any messages delivered to the mailbox before the employee became active will be waiting there for them.